 A large prostate can be the size of an apple and sometimes can grow as large as a grapefruit.

-Many men worry that having an enlarged prostate means they have an increased risk of developing prostate cancer but this is not the case.
+Many men worry that having an enlarged prostate means they have an increased risk of developing prostate cancer but this isn't the case.
 The risk of prostate cancer is no greater for men with an enlarged prostate than it is for men without an enlarged prostate – which is why it is described as benign (non-cancerous).

 Symptoms can include: